nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+### Day 28 : July 20, Thursday

+**Todays's Progress** : Worked on the header.
+Its looking great, responsive and all.

+**Thoughts** : Finished the header part of the site after so much of delibaration.
+Happy with the result.
+Now, its time to do the content part.
+Been a great learning experience so far.

  ### Day 27 : July 19, Wednesday
 **Todays's Progress** : Worked on the site.
 Not satisfied with the layout design.
 Hopefully, the site will completed by tomorrow.